victorfreitas/wpupper-share-buttons/README.md

 ## 3.40 - 2019-08-25

+* Adding WhatsApp to our widget Follow us.
 * Removed Google+ from our list of social sharing networks, this action has been discontinued.
 * Removed Linkedin sharing counts, this action has been discontinued.
 * Changed css icon fonts to SVG, performance improvements.